Linus (fusion experiment): Linus-0

 With the success of the piston models, plans began to build a larger machine similar to the size and energy as the Suzy II machine.
 This led to the Linus-0 design, which consisted of a 48 inch diameter steel rotor surrounded by a gas cylinder that was pressurized to 5000 psi using a series of small high-explosive DATB (C6H5N5O6) charges, also known as the polymer-bonded explosive PBXN, chosen for its high melting point, low particulate matter, and compatibly low cost.
-The charges were loaded into a series of ports on one end of the device and fired just prior to the experimental run to pressurize the system.
+The charges were loaded into a series of ports on one end of the device and fired just before the experimental run to pressurize the system.
 The inner rotor was spun to 2100 RPM using a 454 cubic inch Chevrolet V8 engine.

 Linus-0 proved to be slow to build due to the only machine shop large enough to make the rotor being busy with other tasks, and the device was not completed until 1978, shortly before the program closed down.
 Nevertheless, the system was used with water and proved to be able to make repeatable shots in the short time it was operational.
 During data collection, Linus-0 was fired as often as three times daily.